-Blue Ridge – Ride the Blue Ridge Scenic Railway to the border town of MacCaysville.
-Pick fruit at Mercier Orchard, or go gem-mining or fishing at Lilly Pad Village.
-Hike Fall Branch Falls or the Swing Bridge over the Toccoa, and roast marshmallows over a fire at your cabin.
+Blue Ridge – Ride the Blue Ridge Scenic Railway to the border town of McCaysville.
+Pick fruit at Mercier Orchards, or go gem-mining or fishing at Lilly Pad Village.
+Hike Fall Branch Falls or the Swinging Bridge over the Toccoa, and roast marshmallows over a fire at your cabin.

 Helen – There are two wonderful State Parks in Helen – Unicoi and Smithgall Woods – each with hiking, fishing, and plenty of fun.
 In Helen there is tubing on the Chattahoochee, playing Alpine Mini Golf or grabbing ice cream while you watch others play.
 Hike Anna Ruby Falls, then grab peanuts at Fred’s Famous Peanuts.
 Adjacent to Helen, visit Sautee Nacoochee’s General Store and Market (awesome lunch!) or visit the art scene at Sautee Nacoochee Center.
 You’ll want to get a cabin, too!